-Drug status: All drugs in this protocol are on the PBS general schedule
+Drug status: Docetaxel is on the PBS general schedule

-Cost: ~ \$160 per cycle
+Cost: ~ \$60 per cycle

 Treatment schedule - Detail

 The supportive therapies (e.g. antiemetics, premedications, etc.), infusion times, diluents, volumes and routes of administration, if included, are listed as defaults.
 They may vary between institutions and can be substituted to reflect individual institutional policy.